Upcoming Engagement Opportunities

 Meet the 2019 Women's Fund grant partners

-Thanks to the generosity of our investors, the Women's Fund awarded $250,000 this past spring to five Central Texas nonprofits working in our key focus areas and a new grant in innovation.
+Thanks to the generosity of our investors, the Women's Fund awarded $250,000 in spring 2019 to five Central Texas nonprofits working in our key focus areas and a new grant in innovation.

-We invite you to meet this year's grant partners and learn how your investment is improving the lives of women and children in our community.
+Investors were invited to meet the 2019 grant partners and learn how their investment is improving the lives of women and children in our community.